An $O(n\log n)$ Algorithm for Single-Item Lot Sizing with a One-Breakpoint All-Units Discount and Non-Increasing Prices: Preliminary Definitions

-The terminus of a segment is the right endpoint of the segment when the state is first created or when it is readjusted (e.g it replaces another state) , calculated by finding the last point where the state is optimal and can use $p(i,f)$.
-If a segment whose intial state is $\text{dp}(i,f)$ covers a region larger than $r(i,f)$, then its terminus is the point $f+r(i,f)$.
+\begin{definition} The terminus of a segment is the right endpoint of the segment when the state is first created or when it is readjusted (e.g., it replaces another state), calculated by finding the last point where the state is optimal and can use $p(i,f)$.
+If a segment whose initial state is $\DP(i,f)$ covers a region larger than $r(i,f)$, then its terminus is the point $f+r(i,f)$. \end{definition}